hoangquochung1110/hoangquochung1110/README.md

 - For the last half of this year, I've fortunately had access to my computer occasionally while serving in the military.
 I took this wonderful opportunity to revise and strengthen my knowledge in web development so that I could to some extent get caught up with what's going on out there.
 I picked up JavaScript as well as familiarized myself with ReactJS which I lacked in my first full-time job leading to my limited understanding on what a frontend developer does.
 The other two problems that I went deeper into were system scaling and performance optimization techniques.
 Such knowledge of mine is just on paper therefore I'm now eager to turn it into practice.

 ### Mindset
 - In the early stage of my career, I would like to get involved as much as possible, play several roles in the process of a product development so that I can have a broad and overall picture on how a software development lifecycle works.
 This way makes me grow fast and I can contribute greater value back to my organization.
-Willing to take on challenges.
-Everyone always has a lesson for me learn.
+- Willing to take on challenges.
+- Everyone always has a lesson for me learn.
+- Asking smart questions to improve product on daily basis.

 <!---